 The report cards show the number of points earned for each indicator, and then the numerical sum and the grading category for each of the four core topic areas.
 The report cards also reflect an overall grade for each state, derived from the cumulative score based on the total number of points earned.
 The total possible number of points that could be obtained is 200.
-The grading categories are:
+There are four grading categories.